Arnold-In-Tech/EventPerfect/README.md

 Once installed, you can start using event perfect immediately.
 Here are some basic commands:

-- `login` as either an organizer or atttendee to access the home page for an organizer you can create and have editing rights for the event created for an attendee you can attend an event after signing in and later can leave reviews of the said event
+- `login` as either an organizer or atttendee to access the home page . for an organizer you can create and have editing rights for the event created. for an attendee you can attend an event after signing in and later can leave reviews of the said event.

 ## Contributing